I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 I used Squarespace Blueprint to help me design a website in a minute.
 Source: Website Builder Expert

 Squarespace continues to give you creative control as you build.
-Just like its broad range of templates at the start, we found we could choose from almost 20 pre-designed section types in the editor, all with multiple styles available.
+Just like its broad range of templates at the start, I found that I could choose from almost 20 pre-designed section types in the editor, all with multiple styles available.
 For creatives, portfolios, and online stores, there are plenty of options, such as “Services” and “Testimonials”.
-We love adding the “Forms” element because you can tweak the styling, layout, and form questions in just a few clicks.
+I love adding the “Forms” element because you can tweak the styling, layout, and form questions in just a few clicks.

 Squarespace's website editor, making tweaks to a form element